Reference · Archetypes

 ApproachPre-season teaser.
 Cultural calendar aware.
 Re-introduce 4 weeks before window opens.

-What damagesOff-season messages.
+What kills the openOff-season messages.
 Year-round retention copy.
 Treating seasonal as drifting.

 Common inFashion, jewellery, wedding services, gifting, travel, outdoor categories.